munyuawilson/Data-visualization-Data-science/README.md

-# Data-visualization-Data-science
+# Data-science

-THe notebooks shows a sentiment analysis of some given data.
+The notebooks shows a Analysuis of a given set of data.